 MAILEEN DUMELOD HAMTO Reviews

 Originally from Sampaloc and Tondo, Maynila, Maileen Dumelod Hamto works as an equity and inclusion leader in the ancestral lands of the Ute, Arapahoe and Cheyenne.
-She is pursuing doctoral studies in Leadership for Educational Equity at the University of Colorado Denver, focusing her inquiry on advancing social and organizational change through praxis that centers critical race theory, critical whiteness studies, decoloniality, and emancipatory movements.
+She is pursuing doctoral studies in Leadership for Educational Equity at the University of Colorado Denver, focusing her inquiry on advancing social change through praxis that centers critical race theory, critical whiteness studies, decoloniality, and emancipatory movements.
 With her soulmate and soul dogs, she enjoys exploring Colorado’s alpine lakes, aspen forests, birding and wildflower meadows and ghost towns.
 Share her adventures via @colorsofinfluence (IG).